daijiang/neonDivData/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Update of RELEASE-2025

+Note that Fish and By catch herp have not been updated this time.
+By catch herps likely will be removed in future release given their design was not suitable for diversity data.
+Fish data are currently under updating by NEON.

 # neonDivData

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of neonDivData is to provide cleaned NEON organismal data to